Brihadeeswarar temple fire

-Brihadeeswarar temple fire is a fire accident that occurred during the consecration of the Brihadeeswarar Temple on 7 June 1997 in Thanjavur, Tamil Nadu, India.
-The accident was caused by a spark that caught up the thatch.
-A stampede occurred due to the panic created, and a total of 48 people were killed and left more than 200 people injured.
-It is believed a fire cracker lit near the temple fell on the yagasala, a temporary structure built to accommodate the ritual ceremonies, and sparked the fire that spread to the thatched roofs.
-A stampede resulted when the panic-stricken devotees rushed the only entrance to the temple on the eastern side.
+A fire accident occurred during the consecration of the Brihadeeswarar Temple on 7 June 1997 in Thanjavur, Tamil Nadu, India.
+A fire cracker lit near the temple fell on the yajnashala, a temporary structure built to accommodate the ritual ceremonies, and sparked the fire that spread to the thatched roofs.
+A stampede resulted when the panic-stricken devotees rushed the only entrance to the temple on the eastern side, killing 48 people and injuring more than 200.

 The rescue operations were monitored by Pulavar Senguttuvan, the state Minister for Hindu Religious and Charitable Endowments, T N Ramanathan, the District Collector, S K Dogra, the Deputy Inspector-General of Police and Jayanth Murali, Superintendent of Police of Thanjavur district at that time.
-The rescue operations were aided by Home Guards, member of Red Cross and the general public.
+The rescue operations were aided by Home Guards, members of Red Cross and the general public.
 The Tamil Nadu Government announced a compensation of Rs 100,000 to the families of the deceased and the injured were paid from Rs 10,000 to Rs 50,000 each.